stuartellis/tf-tasks/README.md

 ## Contributing

-This project was built for my personal use.
+This tooling was built for my personal use.
 I will consider suggestions and Pull Requests, but I may decline anything that makes it less useful for my needs.
-You are welcome to fork this project.
+You are welcome to fork [the project](https://github.com/stuartellis/tf-tasks).

 Some of the configuration files for this project template are provided by my [project baseline Copier template](https://github.com/stuartellis/copier-sve-baseline).
 To synchronize a copy of this project template with the baseline template, run these commands: